High-Quality Entity Segmentation and Grounding: Experiments

-\paragraph{Sampling Strategy.} Table~\ref{tab:results_aba_png} analyzes how varying the sample ratio of three distinct subtasks—image description, semantic noun extraction, and entity grounding—affects our framework’s performance.
+\textbf{Sampling Strategy.} Table~\ref{tab:results_aba_png} shows how varying the sample ratio of three distinct subtasks—image description, semantic noun extraction, and entity grounding affects model performance.
 Notably, the entity grounding subtask includes a component that evaluates the effectiveness of noun extraction within the COCO panoptic narrative grounding dataset.
-Our initial approach, depicted in the first row, involves exclusively using PNG data for training, which yields commendable results in entity grounding.
+Our initial approach, depicted in the first row, exclusively uses PNG data for training and performs well in entity grounding.
 Nevertheless, the Average Recall (AR) for semantic noun extraction under this setup is suboptimal, ultimately constraining the overall segmentation efficacy.
-Incorporating captions generated by GPT-4 from the EntitySeg dataset enhances the language model’s precision in noun extraction.
-The results demonstrate that once the noun extraction subtask is included, the exact sample ratio becomes less critical, as no marked performance discrepancy is observed across different ratios.
-Additionally, integrating the image description task endows our framework with the capability to produce image captions autonomously, further enriching its functionality.
-With the sample ratios 0.2, 0.2, and 0.6 for image description, semantic noun extraction, and entity grounding, our GELLA framework obtains the best performance for both entity recognition and panoptic narrative grounding.
+Incorporating captions generated by GPT-4 from the EntitySeg dataset enhances the language model accuracy in noun extraction.
+These results demonstrate that once the noun extraction subtask is included, the exact sample ratio becomes less critical, as no marked performance discrepancy is observed across different ratios.
+Additionally, integrating the image description task facilitates our framework to autonomously produce image captions.
+With sample ratios of 0.2, 0.2, and 0.6 for image description, semantic noun extraction, and entity grounding, our GELLA framework obtains the best performance for both entity recognition and panoptic narrative grounding.

+\textbf{Comparison with Various Segmentation Inputs.} Table~\ref{tab:aba_seg_results} analyzes the effect of different class-agnostic segmentation inputs on panoptic narrative grounding.
+We compare four types of segmentation inputs: Mask2Former~\cite{cheng2022masked} trained on the class-aware panoptic segmentation on the COCO dataset~\cite{lin2014microsoft}, SAM~\cite{kirillov2023segment} trained on the class-agnostic SA-1B dataset~\cite{kirillov2023segment} with two hyperparameter settings, and CropFormer~\cite{qi2023high} trained on the EntitySeg dataset~\cite{qi2023high}.
+The results in Table~\ref{tab:aba_seg_results} demonstrate that EntitySeg segmentation inputs outperform the other three.
+This can be attributed to CropFormer's design for entity-level inputs, which align more closely with GELLA for grounding entities.
+In contrast, SAM, with its three-level predictions for each pixel, faces challenges in automatically generating entity-level segmentation results without user interaction, even with two suggested hyperparameter settings.
+These results underscore the significance of segmentation mask quality in strengthening GELLA's performance.